EpiK-Eval: Evaluation for Language Models as Epistemic Models: Related Work

 \paragraph{Multi-Hop QA:} In multi-hop question answering (QA) benchmarks \citep{2017arXiv171006481W,2018arXiv180909600Y,2020arXiv201101060H,2022arXiv220409140M}, models are tasked with answering questions by navigating through multiple documents and extracting relevant information from them.
 This process is pure inference, with the model relying on external knowledge sourced directly from the documents.

-Conversely, we focus on investigating how well these models can recall and consolidate the knowledge already embedded within their parameter space—knowledge acquired during training (referred to as "internal knowledge").
+Conversely, we focus on investigating how well these models can consolidate and recall the knowledge already embedded within their parameter space—knowledge acquired during training (referred to as "internal knowledge").
 This contrasts with merely assessing the model's ability to conduct document-based searches.

 \paragraph{Artifacts of Reasoning in LMs:} To utilize the stored knowledge, approaches such as prompting and in-context learning~\citep{zeroshot-learners, emergent-abilites, chain-of-thought, liu2023computational} have gained popularity for tasks involving reasoning over a given context.
 While LMs have shown strong reasoning skills when information is fully available in the context~\citep{han2022human,zelikman2022star}, inconsistent results appear when such is not the case~\citep{gu2023language}.
 While \citet{li2021implicit} demonstrate that LMs maintain state information, the authors probe for factual information that does not require consolidation.
-Unlike existing works, using \bename{}, we focus on studying the effect of information spread during a LM's training on the model's ability to recall and consolidate the knowledge at inference.
+Unlike existing works, using \bename{}, we focus on studying the effect of information spread during a LM's training on the model's ability to consolidate and recall the knowledge at inference.